With its World Heritage architecture, rich history and delicious cuisine, Lisbon city breaks have always been popular with us Brits.

 And don’t miss the nearby Padrão dos Descobrimentos – the Monument to the Discoveries – shaped like the prow of a ship on the bank of the Tagus, nor the Belem Tower, an instantly recognisable symbol of the city built as a defensive tower in the 16th century.

-Relax by the beach
+Relax by the beach in Lisbon

 A day at the beach perhaps?
 Estoril and Cascais are the best-known beaches, but there are many other sandy spots to choose from.